-Authority for judicial authorization of minors' marriages is found in Chapter 6 of Title XV of the Children's Code and in R.S.
-9:221 et seq.
+Authority for judicial authorization of minors' marriages the marriage of minors is found in Chapter 6 of Title XV of the Children's Code and in R.SLa.
+Rev. Stat.
+9:221, et seq.

-Rule 49.4 Abortions - (Reserved)

-Rule 49.5 Domestic Abuse Assistance - (Reserved)

-Rule 49.6 Special Court Orders/Proceedings (Interstate Compacts, Terminally Ill Children, Other) - (Reserved)

-Rule 49.7 Expungements
+- Rule 49.4 Abortions -(Reserved) - Rule 49.5 Domestic Abuse Assistance -(Reserved) - Rule 49.6 Special Court Orders/Proceedings (Interstate Compacts, Terminally III Children, Other) -(Reserved) - Rule 49.7 Expungements - (a) If a form for expungement is provided by the court exercising juvenile jurisdiction, any motion for expungement shall utilize that form.

-- (a) If a form for expungement is provided by the court exercising juvenile jurisdiction, any motion for expungement shall utilize that form. - (b) A person seventeen (17) years of age or older who has been the subject of a juvenile court proceeding, appearing in proper person, or his attorney, may file a Motion for Expungement.
+jurisdiction, any motion for expungement shall utilize that form.

+(b) A person seventeen (17)-years of age or older who has been the subject of a juvenile court proceeding, appearing in proper person, or through his or her attorney, may file a Motion for Expungement.
 The parents of the former juvenile may not file the motion, nor may any other person.
 If information regarding the case is needed to file the Motion for Expungement, the mover shall file a Motion for Disclosure with the court exercising juvenile jurisdiction.